-Slow Channel - the oscilloscope will be triggered on a Slow Channel Message.
+Slow Channel -- the oscilloscope will be triggered on a Slow Channel Message.

-Frame (short serial message) - The 16-bit message consists of a 4-bit Message ID nibble, 2 nibbles (1 byte) of data, and a CRC checksum nibble.
+Frame (short serial message) -- The 16-bit message consists of a 4-bit Message ID nibble, 2 nibbles (1 byte) of data, and a CRC checksum nibble.
 If ID and data match, then trigger on the end of CRC bit.

+One serial message is composed of 16 SENT consecutive error-fee messages.
 The serial message frame contains 21 bits of payload data.
 Two different configurations can be chosen determined by the configuration bit (serial data bit #3, serial communication nibble No. 8):

-Frame (enhanced serial message with 4bits ID) -16-bit data and 4-bit message ID, the configuration bit is 1.
+Frame (enhanced serial message with 4bits ID) -- 16-bit data and 4-bit message ID, the configuration bit is 1.

-Frame (enhanced serial message with 8bits ID) -12-bit data and 8-bit message ID, the configuration bit is 0.
+Frame (enhanced serial message with 8bits ID) -- 12-bit data and 8-bit message ID, the configuration bit is 0.